 St. John’s University recorded the largest turnout in the history of Accepted Student Day when 2,292 students, along with their families, converged on the Queens, NY, campus on Saturday, April 6, to explore academic majors, innovative technology, state-of-the-art learning facilities, global programs, athletics, service opportunities, and many other offerings.

 The record-breaking attendance marked the fourth consecutive year that Accepted Student Day had an increase in both student attendees and overall attendance.
-Accepted Student Day 2019 saw a seven percent increase of student attendees from the previous year; close to 7,000 people descended on the expansive Queens campus on a beautiful spring day.
+Accepted Student Day 2019 saw a seven percent increase of student attendees from the previous year; close to 7,000 people descended on the Queens campus on a beautiful spring day.

 The St. John’s Dance Team waved red and white pom-poms and tossed T-shirts to the revved-up and capacity crowd gathered inside Carnesecca Arena—home of the Red Storm—for the opening session of the day-long event.
 Visitors filled the building to the rafters, and the walkways bustled with eager students and families soaking in the energetic atmosphere.

 “We are St. John’s!” student volunteers chanted, with spirited help from the audience, as they lined up in front of the arena stage.
 In his remarks to the crowd, Conrado “Bobby” Gempesaw, Ph.D., President of St. John’s, described the profile of the accepted class and noted that the University currently has “the largest first-year class of any Catholic college or university in America.”

 “We have more than 400 student volunteers here today, and they all want to show you what St. John’s means to them,” said Jorge Rodriguez, Vice Provost and Chief Enrollment Officer, in his welcoming address.
 “This is their home, and they hope that you will feel the same way about St. John’s when you join us.”